 • 62% of our portfolio have adopted Science Based Targets (SBTI) and several more are in the process of adopting this framework to reduce emissions

-• 95% of portfolio companies have long term targets on emissions reduction
+• 74% of portfolio companies have SMART targets on social capital and

 Discover some of the long term social targets these companies have set by clicking on their logos: